csesoc/constitution/CONSTITUTION.rst

 #.
 Fifteen (15) members present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.

    #.
 Should the society have less than fifteen (15) full members, half of the number of full members shall constitute a quorum.
    #.
-Members of the Executive are not to count towards reaching quorum
+Members of the Executive that served in the current year are not to count towards constituting quorum

 #.
 If within half an hour after the appointed time for the commencement of a general meeting a quorum is not present, the meeting: